brandsExclusive/handbook/engineering/collaboration.md

 ## Pull Requests

-Each significant code change should go through a pull request no matter how small and be reviewed by a collaborator or maintainer of the codebase.
+Each significant code change should go through a code review.
+All developers are encouraged to review code, though the final "thumbs up to merge" should come from a collaborator or maintainer of the codebase.
 Small non-functional changes can be made without a pull request.
 Critical github repositories are configured to disallow merging pull requests that lack an approval.

 Pull requests should be small and many to allow rapid review by team members.

+Code should be written with reviewability in mind - so commits should be granular, self-contained, and with an appropriate commit message.

 ## Weekly Kickoff